 If you have traditional hinges, start here:

-- Test the door — it should swing freely without binding, and gaps should be even on both sides
+5. Test the door — it should swing freely without binding, and gaps should be uniform within 1/16 inch on both sides

 Tighten screws just until snug.
-Over-tightening can strip the holes or warp the hinge plate.
+Over-tightening can strip the holes or warp the hinge plate, particularly in softer materials like particle board.

 If the door still sags after tightening: The screw holes are likely stripped and need repair (see Step 4).